 Standard loan with an interest rate discount of up to 1.2% depending on your loan amount, cheaper than many basic loans.
 The package normally includes a free transaction account and no annual fee credit card.
 However, high package fees apply of up to $400 per year.

-At a time of historical low interest rates, low fixed rates sound tempting.
+When interest rates are low, fixed rates sound tempting.
 But they can come with the downside of reduced flexibility.
 High break costs apply if you want to repay the loan early or relocate, and while some fixed loans allow some extra repayments, there are normally restrictions and some loans don't allow extra repayments at all, which can cost you by resulting in a high amount of interest over time.